lmkoch/postmarket-shift-detection/README.md

 ./scripts/dispatch_experiments.sh
 ```

-Please note the upcoming refactoring, which will make the code easier to adapt your own environments.
+Please note the upcoming refactoring, which will make the code easier to adapt to your own environments.

 # Citation